finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 # **get_bucketed_cash_flows**
 > BucketedCashFlowResponse get_bucketed_cash_flows(scope, code, bucketed_cash_flow_request=bucketed_cash_flow_request)

-[EXPERIMENTAL] GetBucketedCashFlows: Get bucketed cash flows from a list of portfolios
+GetBucketedCashFlows: Get bucketed cash flows from a list of portfolios

 We bucket/aggregate a transaction portfolio's instruments by date or tenor specified in the request.
 The cashflows are grouped by both instrumentId and currency.
 If you want transactional level cashflow, please use the 'GetUpsertableCashFlows' endpoint.
 If you want instrument cashflow, please use the 'GetPortfolioCashFlows' endpoint.
 Note that these endpoints do not apply bucketing.